blink39/niagahoster-frontend/README.md

 - open wsl "./vendor/bin/sail artisan db:seed" to get db for boxbilling
 - Type "localhost" in your browser to access landing page
 - Type "localhost:5050" to access mysql

+* Please change your env file name to ".env" if your env file name ".env-example" after composer install